Blood (2022 film): Plot

 Jess, a recovering addict and nurse, moves with her daughter Tyler and young son Owen back into her old farmhouse after finally regaining custody of her children.
 Tyler and Owen discover that the nearby lake has completely dried up surrounding a dead tree, save some thick, black mud littered with animal carcasses.
 The family dog, Pippen, seems simultaneously afraid and drawn to the tree.
 Some time later, Pippen runs away into the woods.
-Pippin returns several days later, acting aggressive towards Owen and with a glint in its eyes.
+Pippen returns several days later, acting aggressive towards Owen and with a glint in its eyes.
 When Owen approaches it, the dog savagely mauls him, until Jess manages to kill it.
 Owen is rushed to the hospital and put into a medically induced coma.

 When Owen wakes, he refuses to eat, claiming the food smells weird.
 When Jess leaves him alone, he has a seizure, leading doctors to suspect he contracted a pathogen from Pippen.
 Afterwards, Jess discovers Owen drinking blood directly from his IV bag; she frantically takes it away from him, but is shocked to see him make a miraculous recovery.
 Later, Owen begs his mother for more blood, claiming he needs it.
 Jess refuses, but relents after Owen's condition takes a turn for the worse.
 She begins stealing plasma from her hospital and feeding it to Owen in secret.

 Owen is eventually discharged for home care, but he begins acting strangely.
 He requests his blood to be warm, and when Jess' hospital notices the stolen plasma, she runs out of supply.
 She attempts to satiate Owen's hunger with animal blood, but finds that only human blood treats his symptoms.
 She begins feeding him her own blood, gradually becoming anemic, leading to Jess' ex husband, Patrick, to suspect she has resumed her drug use.

 Meanwhile, Jess has been treating a terminally ill woman, Helen, who expresses a wish to die rather than endure the intrusive treatments she receives.
 When she is discharged, Jess offers her a ride before drugging and kidnapping her.
 She ties Helen up in the basement and explains she plans to use her blood to treat Owen's illness.
 Owen's condition gradually worsens, his skin grows paler, his eyes begin to glow in the dark, and he demands larger and larger quantities of blood.